alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_027_eng.md

 This movie is about "humans" and "androids," but both androids and human characters are the same cel-shaded CG on screen.
 The more realistically gestures and movements were done, the less convincing it felt when those characters spoke about "humanity."
 Like wanting to yell at the screen "But you're CG!"
 If it had been regular 2D hand-drawn animation, there wouldn't have been such discomfort.
 "Maybe this is the difficult part of CG movies?" - that's my impression.

-Whether *Ratatouille* or *Vexille*, 3DCG work colors must be difficult.
+Whether *Ratatouille* or *Vexille*, 3DCG work colours must be difficult.
 Lighting completely changes how things look.
 But it's probably fun too, though it looks tough (bitter laugh).
 If I get a chance someday, I'd definitely like to try it.

 And *Summer Days with Coo*.